 Some editors may say no to this as a way to protect their clients from being harassed and maintain privacy.
 I think it’s good practice though for an editor to have at least two or three writers that can readily vouch for them when asked to.
 This way, you can get real insider testimony as to what it’s like to work with a particular person.
 I have several authors that are quick to jump at the chance to talk about their experience and I know that has given many others peace of mind when approaching me about services.
 So don’t be afraid to pry a little!

-– Has any works you’ve serviced been published?
+– Have any works you’ve serviced been published?

 But don’t be shocked if an editor with traditional publishing clients has only a handful, or even none.
 I say this because traditional publishing is so competitive and difficult to break into that a client list full of people still in the querying stage isn’t necessarily a reflection of the editor’s abilities.
 This is a question you will simply have to weigh for yourself, noting that other clients’ publishing status is not a direct reflection on the future success of yours.